Gowthamch9/MSSQL_Queries/README.md

   - Writing **Stored Procedures** to encapsulate complex business logic

 - **Advanced Use Cases**
-  - Identifying the products sales status
+  - Identifying Products Sales Status
-  - Identifying Top 3 Sales in each territory
+  - Identifying Top 3 sales in each territory
-  - Identifying top 3 avg monthly quantity sold in each territory
+  - Identifying Top 3 avg monthly quantity sold in each territory